Singaporebrides | Weddings 101

 All attendees must take their temperature, check in and out via SafeEntry before entering the premises, and download and activate the TraceTogether app for the duration of the solemnisation.Reaiah and Jeremy’s Intimate and Heartfelt Wedding at Conrad Centennial Singapore by Smittenpixels Photography

 For solemnisations with more than 20 attendees, attendees must be spilt into a designated core wedding party comprising up to 20 persons (including the bride and groom, and the two witnesses), and groups of up to two people for the remaining guests.
 As mentioned in Point 11, the designated core wedding party refers to any 20 persons you’ve assigned to be in the wedding party.
 They can be your bridesmaids and groomsmen, family members or friends, as long as it does not exceed the maximum head count of 20 persons, including you and your groom, and your two witnesses.
-All attendees, including the wedding party, must be split into multiple zones of up to 100 persons in a zone and assigned to one zone only.
-There must be no entering of unassigned zones.
-Only the wedding couple is allowed to enter an unassigned zone briefly to take photos.

 The same safe management measures mentioned above apply to wedding receptions.
 In addition, there must be fixed seating for all attendees, and all food and beverages must be served to minimise unnecessary mingling or crowding, and to reduce the interaction amongst different groups of guests.
 Sharing of dishes or platters is strongly discouraged, and staff-served food lines or self-service buffets are not allowed.
 Instead, you can arrange with your venue to offer individually plated food for all the attendees.